 Contactless payment options like Apple Pay and Samsung Pay are easy and convenient payment methods in certain geographies.
 The technology is prevalent in parts of Asia-Pacific, Europe, and South America, but you can't rely on it everywhere just yet.
 Also, contactless payment limits vary by country and retailer, and purchases above a certain amount may require a PIN.

 Peer-to-peer payment applications like Google Wallet, Square Cash, Venmo, and Paypal make sending money quick and easy in the U.S. They also limit your need to carry cash.
 You only need Wi-Fi or a data network.
 Currently, Venmo and Square Cash can only be used to accept and make payments in the U.S., whereas Google Wallet can handle U.S. and U.K. currencies.
 Paypal, however, is available in more than 200 markets and supports several currencies.
 For region and country-specific options, Verse is popular across European markets; Paytm is one of the largest in India; AliPay and TenPay dominate China; FlickPay is prevalent in South Africa, and RecargaPay is big in Brazil.

 Some underdeveloped nations lack the infrastructure for reliable, easy-to-access ATMs.
 If you're traveling to such a destination, research and plan how you'll acquire funds necessary for your travel.
 Potential options include:

-- Withdrawing cash prior to your trip (keeping in mind that carrying large sums of cash may make you a target for petty crime)
+- Order or exchange cash prior to your trip (keeping in mind that carrying a lot of cash is not ideal)